guyogev/guyogev.github.io/_posts/2018-12-28-preformance-and-devtools.md

 ### Network

-While evaluating our app performance, its important to simulate our [end user environment](http://www.speedtest.net/global-index) as closely as possible.
+While evaluating our app performance, it is important to simulate our [end user environment](http://www.speedtest.net/global-index) as closely as possible.
 Things might works smoothly at the office with our high speed cable connection, but what about users with a slow G3 network?

 Network tab allow us to do just that - test and monitor the page under simulated network configuration.